JazmineOuterbridge/Excel_consolidation/README.md

    - Some SharePoint configurations block iframe embedding
    - Use direct file access instead of iframe

-## Testing
+## Usage

-### Test Scenarios
+### Basic Workflow

-1. **File Upload**:
+1. **Upload Files**:
-   - Drag and drop multiple Excel files
+   - Drag and drop Excel files onto the upload zone
-   - Use file picker to select files
+   - Or click the zone to browse and select files
-   - Try uploading invalid file types

-2. **File Processing**:
-   - Upload files with multiple sheets
+   - Supported formats: .xlsx and .xls files

-   - Upload large files (near 5MB limit)
-   - Upload maximum number of files (10)
+2. **Process Files**:
+   - Click "Consolidate Files" button
+   - Watch the progress bar as files are processed
+   - Each uploaded file becomes a separate sheet

-3. **Consolidation**:
+3. **Download Result**:
-   - Process files with different formats
-   - Verify sheet names are generated correctly
-   - Check that data and formatting are preserved

-4. **Download**:
-   - Verify downloaded file opens correctly
+   - Click "Download Consolidated Excel File"
+   - The browser will download a new .xlsx file
-   - Check that all sheets are present
+   - Open it to verify all sheets are included
-   - Confirm data integrity

-### Sample Test Files

-Create these test files for comprehensive testing:
-- `test1.xlsx` - Simple data in Sheet1
-- `test2.xlsx` - Multiple sheets with formulas
-- `test3.xls` - Legacy format file
+### File Requirements

+- **Format**: .xlsx or .xls files only
-- `large_file.xlsx` - File near 5MB limit
+- **Size**: Maximum 5MB per file
+- **Quantity**: Up to 10 files per session
+- **Content**: Each file's first sheet will be used

 ## Support